googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 <figure>
 <img src="./images/onboarder-workflow/status.png" style="width:2568px"alt="Progress status from an issue" />
-<figcaption aria-hidden="true">How to set the progress status in an issue.<figcaption>
+<figcaption aria-hidden="true">How to set the progress status in an issue.</figcaption>
 </figure>

 <br><br>

 <figure>
 <img src="./images/onboarder-workflow/status-milestone.png" style="width:2568px"alt="Progress status from teh milestone tab" />
-<figcaption aria-hidden="true">How to set a status from the Milestone tab.<figcaption>
+<figcaption aria-hidden="true">How to set a status from the Milestone tab.</figcaption>
 </figure>

 <br><br>

 <figure>
 <img src="./images/onboarder-workflow/status-onboarder.png" style="width:2568px"alt="Progress status from the onboarder's tab" />
-<figcaption aria-hidden="true">How to set the progress status from the Onboarder's tab.<figcaption>
+<figcaption aria-hidden="true">How to set the progress status from the Onboarder's tab.</figcaption>
 </figure>